-At the same time, we can cry out that He would be see in all His holy and glorious love, in the hearts of those who have been greatly harmed by those who claim His Name.
+At the same time, we can cry out to Him that He would be seen in all His holy and glorious love, in the hearts of those who have been greatly harmed by those who claim His Name.

 At the same time, we can personally introduce those individuals to the great Savior who wants to rescue them and redeem them.